Investigating the effect of hadronic models on IACT images: Results from low-level variables

 To search for differences in the IACT images resulting from the different hadronic models, first the effects on low-level variables were investigated.
 With those, we indicate some parameters directly related to the detected images in the cameras of the IACTs.
 In particular, in this work, we considered the Hillas parameters \cite{Hillas1985CerenkovLI, crab_hillas_1989ApJ} such as width, length, size (i.e. the total amplitude of the image), kurtosis, and skewness.

 Furthermore, we also consider the number of pixels that survive the cleaning process and the so-called ``density'', $D$, and ``length over size'', $L/S$, defined as follows:

 We also explore the parameter space of true energy, i.e. the simulated energy of the primary particle initiating the shower, and true impact parameter, which here refers to the distance of the shower impact core from the center of the array.
+As the aim of this study is to investigate the differences between the models themselves, here we only focus on true Monte Carlo parameters.

 In the following sections, \ref{subsec:low_mono} and \ref{subsec:low_hybrid}, only results for proton are shown, while the results for helium regarding the low-level variables can be found in the Appendix (\ref{app:low}).